Clara Clemens: Early career

 Clara lived in Vienna with her parents from September 1897 to May 1899 where she cultivated her voice for the concert stage.
 Contemporaries characterized her voice as unusually sweet and attractive.
 She also studied piano in 1899 under Theodor Leschetizky, who had been a pupil of Carl Czerny.
 In December 1900, she was invited by the people of Hartford to perform at a grand concert given by the Boston Symphony Orchestra.
 She studied for several years under masters in Europe before making her professional debut in Florence.
+One of her voice teachers was Giorgio M. Sulli.

-She made her American debut as a contralto concert singer on the evening of September 22, 1906, at the Norfolk Gymnasium in Norfolk, Connecticut, assisted by violinist Marie Nichols.
+Clemens made her American debut as a contralto concert singer on the evening of September 22, 1906, at the Norfolk Gymnasium in Norfolk, Connecticut, assisted by violinist Marie Nichols.
 She rented Edgewood there in 1905, and she used the proceeds from the concert to purchase a memorial window for her mother in the Norfolk Church of the Transfiguration.
 Charles Edmund Wark (1876-1954) was a classical pianist from Cobourg, Ontario, and he became Clemens' piano accompanist from the winter of 1906 to late in 1908.
 Clemens and Nichols also continued to perform together, including a series of concerts in London and Paris in 1908.
 On May 30, Clemens debuted in London at a benefit concert, raising money for American girls to attend Oxford and Cambridge Universities.